Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This project is a mobile app built with React Native, making use of styled components.
+The app is Kanye West Quote-Generator.
+The app fetches an api with Kanye West quote for the user to interact with.
+New quotes are generated on pull-down of screen.
+The app is tested on an iPhone X.

+For this project I have explored:

+- React Native
-React Native
+- React Native documents
-Styled components
+- Styled components
-expo & expo snacks
+- expo & expo snacks
+- various React Native components such as ScrollView, RefreshControl, SafeAreaView and Alert.

 ## The problem 🧠

 I started with reading the brief closely to make sure I understood what the goal and requirements were for this project.
 I then did some research on react native and basic apps to build.
-After that I sketched a design and user flow.
-Then I did some more research into how to work with api:s in react native.
+After that I sketched a design and user-flow.
+After that, I did some more research into how to work with api:s in React Native.

 Then I stared to code - I had an idea on what was needed to achieve my goal.
 I came quite far before I ran into a dead-end.
 At this time I turned to googleing and to reach out to get help.
 I did get help and that help pointed me in several directions and I ended up with a code that was built from bits and pieces from all over.
 Not ideal.
-And still warnings and errors.
-Eventually I was helped with scaling down my code and making it a lot cleaner (and with no errors) than I had done.
+And still warnings and errors being thrown.
+Eventually I was helped with scaling down my code and making it a lot cleaner than I had done.

-Main learning this week: it was tricky to take my knowledge of js, css, and html and put it to use in react native.
+## Main learning this week 💜
+It was tricky to take my knowledge of js, css, and html and put it to use in React Native.
 I had lots of warnings and errors along the way.
 Also building for different devices was hard.
 But I also really enjoyed it.
 There is something very satisfying in viewing and interacting with your results on a mobile.
-I can definitely see myself learning more about react native - and having fun doing it.
+I can definitely see myself learning more about React Native - and having fun doing it.

-How to build mobile apps with React Native.
-How to use styled components.
-using an external API to fetch something to your app and then interact with it. be a mobile app created with React Native and using styled components.
-React Native documentation and see what components there are and what else you can do in React Native After that, think about how the logic should be divided up.
-Are you using an API?
-What component should handle the fetch.
-When starting to write your code, try to work on the project in small chunks rather than taking on too much at once.
-When starting to write your code, try to work on the project in small chunks rather than taking on too much at once.
+I also need to become more structured and methodological when debugging - both to same time and sanity 😀.